mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 </div>
 ```

-Since we now want to target a _different_ turbo frame instead of the one where links reside, we must define the targeted frame as an attribute.
+Since we now want to target a _different_ Turbo Frame instead of the one where links reside, we must define the targeted frame as an attribute.
 As seen from the above snippet it is done as follows:

 ```html
 link_to style.name, style, data: { turbo_frame: "style_details" }
 ```

-The turbo frame tag in the partial _details.html.erb needs to be changed accordingly:
+The Turbo Frame tag in the partial _details.html.erb needs to be changed accordingly:

 ```html
 <%= turbo_frame_tag "style_details" do %>